Dekadisk/dekadisk.github.io/_posts/2023-10-01-hyperspeed-rabbit.md

 pin: true
 ---

 Hyperspeed Rabbit is a video game project using a custom engine.
-As a part of the team that worked on it, I worked primarily as an engine/gameplay programmer and a game designer.
-Hyperspeed Rabbit was developed using DirectX and PhysX only - it uses our own engine!
-The project can be downloaded on my Github, [here](https://github.com/Dekadisk/HyperspeedRabbit).
+As a member of the team involved in its creation, my primary roles encompassed engine and gameplay programming, along with game design responsibilities.
+Hyperspeed Rabbit was developed using DirectX and PhysX, all within the confines of our own engine.
+You can access and download the project from my Github repository, available [here](https://github.com/Dekadisk/HyperspeedRabbit).

 {% include embed/youtube.html id='Xic0pLmI7JU' %}